THANK YOU FOR SUBSCRIBING

 "AI is capable of vastly more than almost anyone on Earth, and the rate of improvement is exponential"

 Perhaps we can start by noting that advances in artificial intelligence will not stop.
 That genie is out of the bottle.
 Billion-dollar AI companies are now being created in the proverbial “garage” throughout the world.
 For those of us who grew up watching The Jetsons, their flying cars, and Rosy the cleaning robot, AI is just a fulfillment of the promise science and technology made to us many years ago.
 Like any other tool, AI will be used for good and for bad, except that at one point these machine-based minds will become self-aware and decide for themselves what to do – good and bad.
 But the question is whom they would do for?
 One huge problem we humans have is our almost guaranteed inability to predict the future, even for those things we are creating.
 For example, no one ever predicted the smart phone with its hundreds of thousands of apps.
 Humans are just terrible at predicting anything that is not a linear, such as exponential growth.
 AI progress is currently moving at exponential speed.
-To put this in perspective, my old high school teacher would tell the tale of the king who was so thankful to a chess player who saved his daughter that he promised to fulfill any demand of the player.
+To put this in perspective, my old high school teacher would tell the tale of the king who was so thankful to a chess player who saved his daughter the he promised anything.
 The player asked for one grain of rice on the first square; two grains on the next square, and double one after that.
 Thus, he had one, two, four, eight and sixteen in the first five squares respectively.
 How many grains of rice would the king have to give the man?
 The answer is 18,446,744,073,709,551,615 (about 41,168,602,000 metric tons – that is a stockpile of rice bigger than Mt.
 Everest!
 Yes, AI is moving at the speed of Moore’s Law, doubling in power and capacity every 18 months.
-Currently, AI can do many things better than humans like face recognition, fly planes, play chess, drive cars, identify breast cancer in X rays, etc. AI is capable of vastly more than almost anyone on Earth, and the rate of improvement is exponential.
+Currently, AI can do many things better than humans like face recognition, fly planes, play chess, drive cars, identify breast cancer in X rays, etc.

 Yes, I admit that in American culture we tend to fear and vilify the AI while in other cultures, like Japan, the AI is the hero who saves humanity.
 Perhaps these cultural differences are the result of animism, “Frankensteinism”, and the Biblical injunction against creating life.
 Yet the fact remains that AI systems are progressing very fast because they are learning to learn and doing so much faster than humans can ever learn.
 Humans learning speed does not double every 18 months; the rate has been very flat for the past 150,000 years.
 Nowadays, programmers themselves do not really understand how the most advanced algorithms do what they do.
 Every day, AI becomes better than humans do at doing all kinds of tasks.